JulienPeloton/s4cmb/README.rst

         scan = s4cmb.scanning_strategy.ScanningStrategy(...)
         scan.run()

-Step 4 [perform computations]: Loop over scans, and for each scan.
+Step 4 [perform computations]: Loop over scans, and for each scan do map2tod -> inject crosstalk -> tod2map.
+Note that the maps are coadded on the fly so that sky_out_tot contains all scans.

 ::